 We encourage you to use this video as if it were your own in sharing the Good News.
-While those with video editing skill may customize the video.
-You could add your church name, the URL of the church website, or the logo to the video itself.
-You may even add a photo from your congregation with some information during “The Episcopal Church Welcomes You.”
-But we have discovered that lengthening the video to add service times or additional information leads to viewers tuning out en masse.
+While those with video editing skill may customize the video, such as adding a photo from your congregation with some information during “The Episcopal Church Welcomes You”, we have discovered that lengthening the video to add service times or additional information leads to viewers tuning out en masse.
 We recommend putting the real content of the ad in the Facebook post text rather than in the video itself.
 You may also still download and use Acts 8’s 2015 Christmas Video in addition to or instead of the one created for this year.

 There is no charge for using this video, it is simply our gift to you.